Should You Buy Amazon Stock Before May 1?

 *Stock Advisor returns as of April 21, 2025

 John Mackey, former CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool's board of directors.
-Parkev Tatevosian, CFA has no position in any of the stocks mentioned.
+Neil Rozenbaum has positions in Amazon.
 The Motley Fool has positions in and recommends Amazon.
 The Motley Fool has a disclosure policy.
-Parkev Tatevosian is an affiliate of The Motley Fool and may be compensated for promoting its services.
+Neil is an affiliate of The Motley Fool and may be compensated for promoting its services.
 If you choose to subscribe through his link, he will earn some extra money that supports his channel.
 His opinions remain his own and are unaffected by The Motley Fool.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.